Home » Gozo Island » Gozo car hire

 Enjoy Gozo’s other beaches, like Daħlet Qorrot, Ħondoq ir-Rummien and Wied Il-Għasri, which can take longer to reach by bus.
 These beaches are more off the beaten path and taking a trip to any of them can make for a memorable holiday in Gozo.

-Yes, it is worth hiring a car in Gozo, because it’s the most flexible way of getting around the island.
+Yes, it is worth hiring a car in Gozo because it’s the most flexible way of getting around the island.

 The only public transport option on the island is taking the bus, which is cheap but doesn’t get you everywhere, and commuting takes time.